Mitcheljager/apexdata/README.md

 ### API

+**This Documentation can also be found on [ApexData.gg/api](https://www.apexdata.gg/api)**

 _We provide an API with most of the Data you will find on ApexData.gg.
 This API is free of charge and has unlimited calls.
 We do ask for a respectful use of our API, excessive spam requests will be blocked._

-#### Aquiring an API Key
+#### Acquiring an API Key

-To aquire an API key please login or create an account on [ApexData.gg](https://www.apexdata.gg/).
+To acquire an API key please login or create an account on [ApexData.gg](https://www.apexdata.gg/).
 You will find your API key on your account page.
 This key is associated with your account and is required for all of your requests.
 To get multiple API keys you will need to create multiple accounts.

 #### How to retrieve data

-Calls are contructed as follows:
+Calls are constructed as follows:
 ```
 https://www.apexdata.gg/api/[your_api_key]/[type]/[optional_values].json
 ```

-**Weapons**
+##### Weapons

 To retrieve all weapon data you would call:
 ```
 https://www.apexdata.gg/api/[your_api_key]/weapons.json